 Functioning as the 24-hour restaurant in The Roosevelt Hotel, 25 Degrees is one of those places you just assume can’t be good.
 And then you eat there and realize it actually is.
 Maybe it’s because you’re completely hammered or maybe it’s because they let you build your burger, it doesn’t matter - 25 degrees is very solid, whether it’s 2pm or 2am.
 Parking can be treacherous (but if you’re here at late-night, you’re probably not parking here anyway).
 FYI: spiked milkshakes.

 It’s 2am, you’re done popping Fireball shots down on Main Street, and you need food.
 Open till 3am every night of the week, La Cabana is a true Westside savior.
-Few places rival the vibe (that back patio gets rowdy in a hurry) and old-school Cali-Mexican cuisine quite like this 53-year-old staple.
-The El Verde burrito is a monstrosity and easily shared between two people, and their La Casa quesadilla is worth traveling to at any point on the sobriety scale.
+Few places rival the rowdy back patio and old-school Cali-Mexican cuisine quite like this 53-year-old staple.
+The El Verde burrito is a monstrosity easily sharable between two people, and their La Casa quesadilla is worth traveling to at any point on the sobriety scale.

 Despite its nightlife allure, there’s a disturbing scarcity of solid late-night eats in the Arts District.
 Luckily, Wurstkuche makes up for it with its mild to wild sausages and a space large enough for the whole crew to find a seat.
 The lines can get long, and you’re not entirely sure why there’s a guy in the corner spinning David Guetta, but you’re into it.
 And you’re even more into those Belgian fries.
 Open till 2am every night.